Are you stuck?

 I know what it feels like to experience brokenness and the toll shame can take on a man's physical, emotional, social and spiritual life.
 But when I chose to fully surrender my sin to God and ask another person for help I found the radical freedom I thought my actions had made impossible.

-Today, I've been trained as a Pastoral Sex Addiction Professional (PSAP) by the International Institute for Trauma and Addiction Professionals (IITAP) and I'm an Associate Certified Coach credentialed by the International Coaching Federation, the gold standard in coaching certification and ethics.
-I'm a certified provider of the Inner Child Recovery Process and I'm a certified leader of premium online groups for The Freedom Fight.
-I'm also a member of the American Association of Christian Counselors.
+Today, I've been trained as a Pastoral Sex Addiction Professional (PSAP) by the International Institute for Trauma and Addiction Professionals (IITAP) and I'm a Professional Certified Coach credentialed by the International Coaching Federation, the gold standard in coaching certification and ethics.
+I have more than 500 hours of coaching experience and I'm a certified provider of the Inner Child Recovery Process, a certified leader of premium online groups for The Freedom Fight, and a member of the American Association of Christian Counselors.

 My prayer is that you will join me in holding tight to the words of the Apostle Paul in Galatians 5:1: "It is for freedom that Christ has set us free.
 Stand firm then, and do not let yourselves be burdened again by a yoke of slavery."